Careers & Internships

 The Office of the Public Defender 7th Judicial Circuit is a non-tobacco and drug free workplace.
 Telework policy

 Position Type: Full Time

 The work that public defenders do is vitally important.
-Becoming an Assistant Public Defender would allow you to be involved with the defense of indigent individuals accused of a crime, and would allow you endless opportunities to make a real difference within the 7th Judicial Circuit of Florida.
-Attorneys at the agency are offered extensive entry-level training, as well as professional development opportunities.
+Becoming an Assistant Public Defender allows you to be involved with the defense of indigent individuals accused of a crime.
+Assistant Public Defenders have endless opportunities to make a real difference within the 7th Judicial Circuit of Florida.
+Attorneys are offered extensive entry-level training, as well as continuing professional development opportunities.

 Applicants should attach an updated resume that indicates whether or not they are a current member of the Florida Bar.
 If not currently a member of the Florida Bar, applicants should detail the anticipated date that they will take, or have taken, the Florida Bar examination and indicate if they are a current Certified Legal Intern.

-Applicants are encouraged to submit a cover letter outlining relevant experience, and detailing their interest in the office of the Public Defender and submit it, along with a resume and application to Administrative Director Robert Ryan.
+Applicants are encouraged to submit a cover letter outlining relevant experience and detailing their interest in the office of the Public Defender and submit it, along with a resume and employment application to Administrative Director Robert Ryan

 An employee in a position allocated to this class is responsible for performing a variety of secretarial duties for an attorney requiring independent judgement, knowledge of laws and regulations, including making decisions in accordance with policies and procedures.
 Duties cover all facets of the Criminal Justice System.